-In females the neutering procedure is known as ‘spaying’ and is important as it prevents uterine disease and reduces the risk of mammary cancer, as well as preventing unwanted litters.
-It is a common concern that bitches need to have a litter of puppies or a season before they can be spayed, but neither of these provide any health benefits at all and will only add to the problem of rescue centres being overrun with unwanted puppies.
-Neutering is also likely to calm their behaviour and make training easier.
+Females can be spayed from 6 months of age.
+Neutering is important as it prevents uterine disease, reduces the risk of mammary cancer and prevents unwanted litters.
+It is a common concern that bitches need to have a litter of puppies or a season before they are spayed.
+However, neither of these provide any health benefits at all and will only add to the problem of rescue centres being overrun with unwanted puppies.